ilkercor/TravelToFuture/README.md

 ##### 4 - API Designs for Management
 --------------------------------
-This project documented with Swagger
+This project documented with Swagger.</br>
 With this url, API documentation can be viewed. http://localhost:8080/swagger-ui/index.html#/